Background pattern

 • Strange thoughts.

-• Sexual problems, including orgasm problems, persisting occasionally after treatment is stopped.
+• Sexual problems, including orgasm problems, occasionally persisting after treatment discontinuation.

-• Muscle spasms, involuntary movements or balance or coordination problems.
+• Muscle spasms, involuntary movements, or balance and coordination problems.

 • Dilated pupils.